NBA 2K: NBA 2K18

 This was also the last game to be released for the PlayStation 3 and Xbox 360.

 NBA 2K Online 2

 NBA 2K Online 2 is the second release of the title focusing on the Asian market.

 NBA 2K19

 NBA 2K19 was released on September 11, 2018, while the 20th Anniversary Edition (which was one year away), featuring the cover athlete LeBron James, was released on September 7, the same day as the release of NBA Live 19.
-This game marks the first time in the series that a version of the game was not made for the PlayStation 3 or Xbox 360.
+This game marks the first time that a version of the game was not made for the PlayStation 3 or Xbox 360 since those consoles released.
 The game's standard edition cover athlete is Giannis Antetokounmpo of the Milwaukee Bucks, while the cover athlete for the Australian and New Zealand version of the game is Ben Simmons of the Philadelphia 76ers.
 In addition, Kobe Bryant and Kevin Garnett both return as guest commentators, with analyst Bill Simmons being added to the announcer roster.